 MBED takes advantage of the significant amount of information that is already available in the form of the mathematical model to design the optimal next experiment that yields the maximum amount of parameter information (i.e. to minimise the uncertainty in the estimated parameters).

 MBED helps to achieve the required parameter accuracy with the minimum number – and hence time and cost – of experiments.

 Model-targeted experimentation may require a shift in thinking.
-Rather than aiming experiments at, for example, maximising the yield of main product, more useful model information may be obtained by maximising the yield of an impurity.
-The latter provides richer information for the model in characterising side reactions, which will be important in subsequent optimisation calculations.
+Rather than aiming experiments at, for example, maximizing the yield of main product, more useful model information may be obtained by maximizing the yield of an impurity.
+The latter provides richer information for the model in characterising side reactions, which will be important in subsequent optimization calculations.

 Step 2(c).
 Execute experiments and iterate if necessary